-GIAC Security Expert (GSE) Overview
+GIAC Security Expert (GSE) Certification

-The GSE certification is the most prestigious in the IT Security industry.
-The current exam was developed by subject matter experts and top industry practitioners.
+The GSE certification is the most prestigious credential in the IT Security industry.
+The exam was developed by subject matter experts and top industry practitioners.
 The GSE's performance based, hands-on nature sets it apart from any other certifications in the IT security industry.
 The GSE will determine if a candidate has truly mastered the wide variety of skills required by top security consultants and individual practitioners.

 - GSEC, GCIH, GCIA with two gold